-The Appeal Board noted that a series of cases had been taken up by the PMCPA as a result of the data published in Goldacre et al. Four cases (noted above) were the subject of an appeal by the respondent companies.
-Each were determined on their own merits but there were a number of common themes.
-The Appeal Board now considered two subsequent appeals from Teva and Boehringer Ingelheim.
+The Appeal Board noted that a series of cases had been taken up by the PMCPA as a result of the data published in Goldacre et al. Four cases (Cases AUTH/3079/9/18, AUTH/3087/9/18, AUTH/3118/11/18 and AUTH/3102/9/18) were the subject of an appeal by the respondent companies.
+Each was determined on its own merits but there were a number of common themes.
+(Full details can be found in the relevant case reports)

 The Appeal Board noted that Goldacre et al formed the basis of the complaint.
 Goldacre et al did not refer to disclosure of clinical trial results and the Joint Position which was covered by Clause 13.1 of the Code.
-The article assessed companies' compliance with EC guideline 2012/c302/03.
+The article assessed companies' compliance with EC Guideline 2012/c302/03.
 The Appeal Board noted that disclosure of clinical trial results on EUCTR was not mentioned in Clause 13 and its supplementary information, or indeed elsewhere in the Code.
 The Appeal Board noted that the Code was not exhaustive and in such circumstances the Appeal Board did not consider it unreasonable to consider the subject matter of the complaint in relation to Clause 9.1.
 In this regard the Appeal Board noted the long-established broad application of Clause 9.1 to promotional and non-promotional materials and activities including matters within the scope of the Code but not expressly referred to.
 The Appeal Board did not consider that a ruling of a separate clause was required as a condition precedent to ruling under Clause 9.1; in the Appeal Board's view, Clause 9.1 could be ruled upon in isolation.

 The Appeal Board noted that Article 57(2) of Regulation (EC) No 726/2004 and Article 41(2) of Regulation (EC) No 1901/2006 required that clinical trial data be published on EUCTR.
-European Commission (EC) guideline 2012/c302/03 gave guidance as to when the clinical trial results data should be published.
+European Commission (EC) Guideline 2012/c302/03 gave guidance as to when the clinical trial results data should be published.
 According to the guideline posting of results of clinical trials which ended one year or more prior to finalisation of the programming of the relevant database, should be done within 24 months of finalisation of that programming.
-According to the 'What's New' section of the EudraCT public website (post-dated 13 January 2016), the deadline for submission of these results was 21 December 2016.
-This date was referred to in Goldacre el al. In this regard, it appeared to the Appeal Board that whilst the regulation mandated disclosure of results on EUCTR, the EC guideline and other material advised companies how to comply with the regulation including in relation to the timing of such disclosures.
-The Appeal Board considered that it was within the spirit of the Code and good practice to comply with the guideline in question.
+According to the 'What's New' section of EudraCT public website (post-dated 13 January 2016) the deadline for submission of these results was 21 December 2016.
+This date was referred to in Goldacre et al. It appeared to the Appeal Board that whilst the regulation mandated disclosure of results on EUCTR, the EC Guideline and other material advised companies how to comply with the regulation including in relation to the timing of such disclosures.
+The Appeal Board considered that it was within the spirit of the Code and good practice to comply with the EC Guideline in question.

 The Appeal Board noted that, where companies had merged or the rights to a particular product had been bought or sold, there appeared to be difference of opinion as to which company would be responsible for posting the retrospective results.
-There were also said to be difficulties in correcting information once posted.
+There were also difficulties in correcting information once posted.

-The Appeal Board also noted that, according to Goldacre et al, Phase I trials that were not part of a paediatric plan did not need to be disclosed.
+The Appeal Board also noted that, according to Goldacre et al, Phase 1 trial results that were not part of a paediatric plan did not need to be disclosed.